 • Time management skills

-• Participation in 4-week spring training course for internship (one night per week, beginning week of April 2)
+• Participation in 4-week spring training course for internship (one night per week, month of April)

 • Possession of valid US driver’s license

 • Background check with ISU Risk Management for working with youth